 Sometime during the party, Mary’s friend left.
 When he returned to take her home, she wasn’t there.
-It was later ascertained that Mary had left to party on foot, heading to a friend’s house, but she never made it there.

 An autopsy revealed that Mary died of suffocation.

 The medical examiner also ascertained that Mary had sexual intercourse within 72 hours of her death, as semen was found on and inside her vagina.